Word: Text Basics

 The insertion point is the blinking vertical line in your document.
 It indicates where you can enter text on the page.

-• Blank document: The insertion point appears in the top-left corner.
+• Blank document: When a new blank document opens, the insertion point appears in the top-left corner.

-• Adding spaces: Press the spacebar to add spaces after a word.
+• Adding spaces: Press the spacebar to add spaces after a word or in between text.

-• New paragraph line: Press Enter to move to the next line.
+• New paragraph line: Press Enter on your keyboard to move the insertion point to the next paragraph line.

-• Arrow keys: Use keys to move between characters or lines.
+• Arrow keys: You can also use the arrow keys on your keyboard to move the insertion point.
 Press Ctrl+Left or Ctrl+Right to move between entire words.

 Selecting text

 Before you can move or format text, you'll need to select it.
-Click and drag your mouse over the text; a highlighted box will appear over the selection.
+To do this, click and drag your mouse over the text, then release the mouse.
+A highlighted box will appear over the selected text.

 To select multiple lines of text: